 – End user names and email addresses in cases where the customer’s user authentication configuration requires this information (the authentication flow can be configured to avoid collection of names and email addresses); and

 Kaltura’s SaaS platform includes various configuration options and tools, such as anonymization, to address privacy concerns and support customers’ compliance with data protection regulations.
+For example, we offer a “First Login Disclaimer” module that can be customized to display privacy notices and/or document consent when the end user accesses the Kaltura platform for the first time.
+In addition, where Kaltura’s analytics plugins are used, we offer a solution that allows the end user to directly opt out of tracking.
 To learn more about the tools and configuration options available, please contact your Kaltura representative.

 Q: Where does Kaltura process customer data?

-A: Kaltura currently hosts our SaaS platform and associated customer data in our US data centers.
-In addition, Israel and EU-based members of our R&D and customer support teams may access the data solely for troubleshooting and otherwise maintaining the services.
+Kaltura currently hosts its SaaS platform and associated customer data in its US data centers.
+In addition, Israel and EU-based members of Kaltura’s R&D and customer support teams may access the data solely for troubleshooting and otherwise maintaining the services.
+Kaltura also engages personnel in India and the Ukraine to provide support, development, and testing services.
+These individuals may remotely access our database solely to the extent necessary to provide technical support to our customers.
 In appropriate circumstances, customized hosting options in the EU can be configured for components of the Kaltura solution (such as single-tenant hosting on a public cloud provider’s data center).
-However, such deployment options require careful technical planning and may require significant additional costs.
+However, such deployment options require careful technical planning and may require significant additional costs for the customer.
 Customized hosting should only be considered after careful consultation with a Kaltura solution architect.

 Q: How does Kaltura address the issue of transferring personal data outside of the European Union?

-A: For transfers of data to Kaltura’s US data centers, we rely on the EU-U.S. and Swiss-U.S. Privacy Shield Framework.
-We self-certify under the Privacy Shield and our certification can be viewed at www.privacyshield.gov.
-For transfers of data to our R&D and customer support teams in Israel, we rely on the European Commission’s adequacy decision of January 31, 2011 (2011/61/EU).
+For transfers of data to Kaltura’s US data centers, Kaltura relies on the EU-U.S. and Swiss-U.S. Privacy Shield Framework.
+Kaltura self-certifies under the Privacy Shield and was one of the first to do so when it opened for registration in August 2016.
+Kaltura’s certification can be viewed at privacyshield.gov.
+For transfers of data to Kaltura’s R&D and customer support teams in Israel, Kaltura relies on the European Commission’s adequacy decision of January 31, 2011 (2011/61/EU).

 In addition, the European Commission has recognized that reliance on the European Commission’s set of model contractual “Standard Clauses” remains a valid approach to transfers of personal data across borders.
 Once signed, an agreement incorporating the Standard Clauses contractually commits cloud service providers to comply with the EU’s data protection principles.
-For customers who wish to sign data processing agreements incorporating the Standard Clauses, we have a template agreement ready for execution.
-Please request a copy by contacting [email protected].
+For customers who wish to sign data processing agreements incorporating the Standard Clauses, Kaltura has a template agreement ready for execution.
+Customers may request a copy by contacting [email protected].

 Q: What technical and organizational security measures does Kaltura have in place?

-A: We implements appropriate technical and organizational security measures to safeguard the confidentiality and integrity of customer data.
+Kaltura implements appropriate technical and organizational security measures to safeguard the confidentiality and integrity of customer data.
 These measures include user authentication, session verification, access control settings, transportation layer encryption and security, and more.
 Some technical security measures are non-default and can be implemented by the customer through the Kaltura platform’s administrator settings.
 Kaltura’s data centers hold SSAE16 SOC-1 Type II and SOC-2 Type II certifications.
-In addition, we hold ISO27001 and ISO27799 certifications.
-More information regarding Kaltura’s security measures, including Kaltura’s disaster recovery and business continuity plans, are found in Kaltura’s Security Policies.
-Please contact your Kaltura representative to request a copy.
+In addition, Kaltura holds ISO27001 and ISO27799 certifications.
+More information regarding Kaltura’s security measures, including Kaltura’s disaster recovery and business continuity plans, are found in Kaltura’s Security Policies, a copy of which is available upon request.